Organic food: Legal definition

+A 2019 life-cycle assessment study found that converting the total agricultural sector (both crop and livestock production) for England and Wales to organic farming methods would result in a net increase in greenhouse gas emissions as increased overseas land use for production and import of crops would be needed to make up for lower organic yields domestically.

 Health and safety

 There is little scientific evidence of benefit or harm to human health from a diet high in organic food, and conducting any sort of rigorous experiment on the subject is very difficult.
 A 2012 meta-analysis noted that "there have been no long-term studies of health outcomes of populations consuming predominantly organic versus conventionally produced food controlling for socioeconomic factors; such studies would be expensive to conduct."
 A 2009 meta-analysis noted that "most of the included articles did not study direct human health outcomes.
 In ten of the included studies (83%), a primary outcome was the change in antioxidant activity.
 Antioxidant status and activity are useful biomarkers but do not directly equate to a health outcome.
 Of the remaining two articles, one recorded proxy-reported measures of atopic manifestations as its primary health outcome, whereas the other article examined the fatty acid composition of breast milk and implied possible health benefits for infants from the consumption of different amounts of conjugated linoleic acids from breast milk."
 In addition, as discussed above, difficulties in accurately and meaningfully measuring chemical differences between organic and conventional food make it difficult to extrapolate health recommendations based solely on chemical analysis.

 According to a newer review, studies found adverse effects of certain pesticides on children's cognitive development at current levels of exposure.
 Many pesticides show neurotoxicity in laboratory animal models and some are considered to cause endocrine disruption.

-As of 2012, the scientific consensus is that while "consumers may choose to buy organic fruit, vegetables and meat because they believe them to be more nutritious than other food.... the balance of current scientific evidence does not support this view."
+As of 2012, the scientific consensus is that while consumers may choose to buy organic produce and meat because they assume they are more nutritious than food produced through non-organic means, "the balance of current scientific evidence does not support this view."
 The evidence of beneficial health effects of organic food consumption is scarce, which has led researchers to call for more long-term studies.
 In addition, studies that suggest that organic foods may be healthier than conventional foods face significant methodological challenges, such as the correlation between organic food consumption and factors known to promote a healthy lifestyle.
 When the American Academy of Pediatrics reviewed the literature on organic foods in 2012, they found that "current evidence does not support any meaningful nutritional benefits or deficits from eating organic compared with conventionally grown foods, and there are no well-powered human studies that directly demonstrate health benefits or disease protection as a result of consuming an organic diet."

 Prevalent use of antibiotics in livestock used in non-organic meat is a key driver of antibiotic resistance.